Effect of short-range electron correlations in dynamic transport in a Luttinger liquid: CDW contribution to transport

-The density response function, corresponding to $\rho_{\rm sm}$, is well investigated.~\cite{Kramer} Nevertheless it is given below to demonstrate that the total electroneutrality is kept, and to compare the dynamics of smooth density response with that of CDW:
+The density response function, corresponding to $\rho_{\rm sm}$, is well investigated~\cite{cuniberti1998ac}.
+Nevertheless it is given below to demonstrate that the particle-number conservation is kept, and to compare the dynamics of smooth density response with that of CDW:

-where $g$ is the interaction parameter and $v$ is the velocity of boson excitations.~\cite{Voit} It is obvious that the integral of $\chi_{\rm sm}(x,t)$ over $x$ is zero at every moment of time.
+where $g$ is the interaction parameter and $v$ is the velocity of boson excitations~\cite{voit}.
+It is obvious that the integral of $\chi_\mathrm{sm}(x,t)$ over $x$ is zero at every moment of time.
 The susceptibility

-goes to zero, when $q\to 0$.
+goes to zero when $q\to 0$ and $\omega \ne 0$.
 This means that the number of particles is conserved.

-Eq.~(\ref{smdyn}) shows that the evolution of the electron density fluctuation, generated by the local disturbance of the form $\varphi(x,t)\sim\delta(x)\delta(t)$, is presented by two wave fronts propagating in opposite directions with a constant amplitude and the velocity $v$, as shown in Fig.~\ref{smfig}.
+Eq.~\eqref{smdyn} shows that the evolution of the electron density fluctuation generated by the local disturbance of the form $\varphi(x,t)\sim\delta(x)\delta(t)$ is presented by two wave fronts propagating in opposite directions.
 These waves transfer charge and produce current.

-The fact that electron current depends on the position $x$ along the 1d conductor should not be perceived as a confusing one.
-It does not contradict to the general requirement of the electrodynamics according to which the total current $I$ must be conserved, {\it i.e.} be independent of~$x$.
+The fact that electron current depends on the position $x$ along the 1D conductor should not be perceived as a confusing one.
+It does not contradict to the general requirement of the electrodynamics according to which the total current $I$ must be conserved, i.e., be independent of $x$.
 The current conservation is obeyed if we take into account the displacement current.
-It was shown in Ref.\onlinecite{Buttiker} that the displacement current between the 1d conductor and the gate ensures the total current conservation.
+It was shown in Ref.~\cite{blanter1998interaction} that the displacement current between the 1D conductor and the gate ensures the total current conservation.

 The dissipated power due to the smooth density component is